Forestry and Environmental Resources Scholarships

 - Applicants must be willing to work on most Saturdays.

 - A total grade point average of at least 2.5 (on a 4-point scale) is required.

-- Work Scholarships provide $4,800 per year, but require 240 hours of work on one of the college-owned forests.
+- Work Scholarships provide up to $4,800 per year, but require up to 240 hours of work on one of the college-owned forests.

-- Recipients are paid biweekly at the rate of $20 per hour until $4,800 has been earned.
+- Recipients are paid biweekly at the rate of $16 to 20 per hour until the max award has been earned.

 Explore Funding Opportunities

 Our goal as a college and a department is to solve the natural resources challenges that stand between us and the future.
 To do that, our students rely on the generous support of our alumni and friends.
 By supporting our students through scholarships, you make a powerful, lasting impact on their time at NC State.
 Your support helps us attract top students and turn them loose on our toughest problems.
 From scholarship support that attracts top students — and turns them loose on our toughest problems — to endowed professorships that ensure our department is home to international experts, we do extraordinary things with your help.

 Endowed scholarships are available to our students in specific majors.
 Most are based on academic achievement, professional promise, leadership potential and financial need.
 Annual scholarships are supported by the following endowments:

 - Stanford M. Adams – North Carolina Society of American Foresters Scholarship

 - T. Clyde & Sally Watts Auman Scholarship